L. B. Neptunia

 She was normally scared of men, but obviously not this one.
-Maybe she understood that it was him that had saved us?
+Maybe she understood that it was him who had saved us?

 “Really?
 She helped?
 That’s such a good dog.
 It looks like you two are close friends.
 Am I right?”